amoraschi/YASAC/README.md

 Indirect addressing with displacement.
 (Exercise 19 - YASAC Assignment)

 - Moved testbench input port assignments to a different file
-- New instructions: LDD, STD
+- New instructions: LDD, STD (LD, ST are deprecated)

 #### Stage 7